 Public Service Loan Forgiveness

 Doctors who wish to use the Public Service Loan Forgiveness program do need to have the right types of student loans.
 Private student loans aren’t eligible, nor are Federal Family Education Loans (FFEL) or Federal Perkins Loans.
 Direct Loans are eligible for forgiveness, however, and you may be able to consolidate your Perkins or FFEL loans in order to participate in the program.
-From there, you’ll need to make 10 years’ worth of payments toward your student debt before the balance of your loans may be forgiven.
+From there, you’ll need to make 10 years’ worth of payments toward your student debt in an income-driven repayment plan before the remaining balance of your loans may be forgiven.